Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

-Aug9, read cover to cover
+Aug9, read Tanaka Kakuei's  cover to cover

 Aug7, i just double the size of PDF.
 Although i finally don't figure out why the print version PDF, after editing by Preview App from Mac, cannot save directly.
 Luckily, the UPDF can solve these problems.